 Katy Munger is a North Carolina-based mystery author who has written under several different pseudonyms.
 She is the author of the Dead Detective series, writing as Katy Munger (Angel Among Us and Angel of Darkness) and as Chaz McGee (Desolate Angel and Angel Interrupted); the Casey Jones crime fiction series writing as Katy Munger; and the Hubbert & Lil mystery series, writing as Gallagher Gray.
 She has also been a book reviewer for the Washington Post and served as North Carolina’s 2016 Piedmont Laureate.

 The Dead Detective series is available in all book stores and e-book formats.
-It is a serious series with some comic overtones and takes a deeper look at both life and death than most commercial mysteries.
-The Casey Jones series is a humorous, semi-hardboiled series set in North Carolina featuring a female unlicensed private investigator and numerous recurring sidekicks.
+It is a serious series with some comic overtones that takes a deeper look at life and death than most commercial mysteries.
+The Casey Jones series is a humorous, semi-hardboiled series set in North Carolina featuring an unlicensed female private investigator and numerous recurring sidekicks.
 The Hubbert & Lil series takes place in New York City and has been described as using a “cozy with attitude” approach.

-My very large family (six kids, parents, a live-in grandfather, dogs, birds and assorted parasites) moved to North Carolina in the 60’s.
+My very large family (six kids, two parents, a live-in grandfather, dogs, birds, and assorted parasites) moved to North Carolina in the '60s.
 We lived in a series of tumble-down lodges and crumbling mansions in Greensboro and, ultimately, Raleigh.
 It was a loud, dramatic and emotional upbringing.
-Saving grace: a constant parade of interesting people from all over the globe ringing the doorbell to visit my parents, giving me an appreciation for the uniqueness of people who dare to be different.
+Saving grace: a constant parade of interesting people from all over the globe ringing the doorbell to visit my parents, giving me an appreciation for people who dare to be different.

-I came of age in the early 70’s amidst a family that thoroughly embraced the counterculture.
-I attended Broughton High School in Raleigh, then ended up at UNC-Chapel Hill for an erratic four years, an experience rendered hazy by the usual 70’s influences.
+I came of age in the early '70s amidst a family that thoroughly embraced the counterculture.
+I attended Broughton High School in Raleigh, then ended up at UNC-Chapel Hill for an erratic four years, an experience rendered hazy by the usual '70s influences.
 I did manage to graduate from its creative writing program, with many thanks to Marianne Gingher, Max Steele, Daphne Athas, and the wonderful Bill Hardy.
-Along the way, the discovery that I had insanely high natural levels of dopamine coursing through my bloodstream each day made me even happier and soon there was no stopping me.

-I moved to NYC on a St. Patrick’s Day shortly after I graduated from college in search of adventure, finding it in a crazy, shallow, and thoroughly enjoyable town.
-Despite a succession of bad haircuts and scruffy but artistic boyfriends, not to mention late nights at jazz bars and New Wave clubs, I worked on Wall Street, where I became the black sheep of my family by discovering an interest in finance.
+I moved to New York City on St. Patrick’s Day shortly after I graduated from college in search of adventure, finding it in a crazy, shallow, and thoroughly enjoyable town.
+Despite a succession of bad haircuts and scruffy but artistic boyfriends—not to mention late nights at jazz bars and New Wave clubs—I worked on Wall Street, where I became the black sheep of my family by discovering an interest in finance.
 At the age of 30, I began my career as a writer, making my debut under the pen name Gallagher Gray.
-Somewhere along the way, I met and married my first husband, a lovely man who once called me “maniacally cheerful”… but who was also a rock musician.
+Somewhere along the way, I met and married my first husband, a lovely man who once called me “maniacally cheerful," but who was also a rock musician.
 My reaction to the unabashedly misogynistic world of rock music inspired both a reluctant divorce (loved the man, hated the world he lived in) and the first Casey Jones adventure.
 My Southern roots were showing in more ways than one.
 Sixteen years in the fast lane of New York City gave way to a deep homesickness for the kinder and gentler South.
 Sure, it’s just a veneer of politeness but, honey, I’ll take the veneer.
-So I celebrated the new century by moving back to North Carolina and settling down in a gritty and unassuming Durham that had not yet exploded into a hipsterian landscape of luxury high rises and unaffordable houses.
+So I celebrated the new century by moving back to North Carolina and settling down in a modest and unassuming Durham that had not yet exploded into a hipsterian landscape of luxury high rises and unaffordable houses.
 Yes, the joke was on me: New York City apparently followed me down to Durham.

-In warp speed time, I found myself with an irrepressible daughter, and now absolutely perfect adult child, named Zuzu, a confusing not-quite-marriage that involved a ceremony and a lost marriage license and, oh, really, it’s too much to go into.
-But I just want to point out that, technically speaking, I’ve only been married and divorced once, okay?!
+In warp speed, I found myself with an irrepressible daughter and now absolutely perfect adult child, a confusing not-quite-marriage that involved a ceremony and a lost marriage license and, oh, really, it’s too much to go into.
+But I just want to point out that, technically speaking, I’ve only been married and divorced once, okay?

-I’ve never been solely a writer.
-I am too extroverted to spend my days sitting alone in front of a computer writing and I like to wade out out into the world each day.
-After working as a political activist for a number of years and being showered with disillusionment on a daily basis, I got out while my dopamine was still flowing and discovered the joys of combining my marketing skills with a very good cause.
-I now work at Duke University, where I take every opportunity to rub in the superior basketball skills of the UNC Tarheels.
 I’ve enjoyed getting older and developing a different perspective on what’s important in life.
-I spend my free time seeing friends, traveling, listening to live music, and following in love with hopelessly self-absorbed musicians.
+I spend my free time seeing friends, traveling, listening to live music, and falling in love with hopelessly self-absorbed musicians.
 It’s not like my life does not have its patterns.
 But I am happy and well—and very lucky to have so many amazing friends and readers.
 My life is good.
 I hope yours is, too.